Golden–Kilfeacle GAA

-Golden–Kilfeacle GAA club is located in the parish of Golden and Kilfeacle it has many famous hurlers that include Daniel Quealy who is an up and coming prospect for Tipperary keep an eye out lads, five miles from Cashel in County Tipperary, Ireland.
+Golden–Kilfeacle GAA club is located in the parish of Golden, five miles from Cashel in County Tipperary, Ireland.
 The club plays hurling and Gaelic football and is one of the few clubs in West Tipperary to win both the West Tipperary Senior Hurling and Football Championships.
 The club was known in the past as the Golden Fontenoys, named in memory of the Franco-Irish army soldiers who took the field at the Battle of Fontenoy in 1745.
 Inter-county player William "Bill" O'Donnell played with the Fontenoys in the 1930s.
 He later transferred to Éire Óg Annacarty, where he was headmaster of the school in Annacarty.
 O'Donnell was a member of the Tipperary team that won the All-Ireland Senior Hurling Championship in 1937 when the final was played in Killarney.